+What is Zamzam water?
 What's cool, refreshing and will quench your thirst in the hot, Arabian desert?

 If you answered (fill in the name of the latest fad soft drink), you're wrong.